-The failure to pay, as the case may be, interest on, or principal or redemption price of, the 2021 Bonds when due constitutes an Event of Default under the Indenture.
-Upon the occurrence and continuation of such an Event of Default, the Trustee may (and, at the written direction of bondholders on the terms set forth in the Indenture, shall) declare the principal amount of the Outstanding 2021 Bonds (together with related Outstanding parity obligations to the extent set forth in the Indenture), to be immediately due and payable.
-If any Event of Default is continuing, the Trustee may (and, at the written direction of bondholders on the terms set forth in the Indenture, shall), in its own name exercise certain remedies in accordance with the terms set forth in the Indenture including: (a) by mandamus, or other suit, action or proceeding at law or in equity, enforce all rights of the Holders of the Obligations (including the 2021 Bonds) including the right to require the Authority to enforce collection of all amounts due and payable under the Service Agreement (other than with respect to the Reserved Rights), and to require the Authority to carry out any other agreements with, or for the benefit of, the Holders of the Obligations and to perform its duties under the Act; (b) bring suit upon the Obligations under the Indenture; (c) by action or suit in equity require the Authority to account as if it were the trustee of an express trust for the Holders of the Obligations; and (d) by action or suit in equity enjoin any acts or things which may be unlawful or in violation of the rights of the Holders of the Obligations and the Credit Providers.
+The failure to pay, as the case may be, interest on, or principal or mandatory redemption price of, the Obligations (including the 2021 Bonds) when due constitutes an Event of Default under the Indenture.
+Upon the occurrence and continuation of such an Event of Default, the Trustee may (and, at the written direction of the Holders of a majority in principal amount of the Obligations then Outstanding on the terms set forth in the Indenture, shall) declare the principal amount of the Outstanding Obligations (including the 2021 Bonds), to be immediately due and payable.
+If any Event of Default is continuing, the Trustee may (and, at the written direction of the Holders of a majority in principal amount of the Obligations then Outstanding on the terms set forth in the Indenture, shall), in its own name exercise certain remedies in accordance with the terms set forth in the Indenture including: (a) by mandamus, or other suit, action or proceeding at law or in equity, enforce all rights of the related Holders of the Obligations including the right to require the Authority to enforce collection of all amounts due and payable under the Service Agreement (other than with respect to the Reserved Rights) in accordance with the Pension Plan Act, and to require the Authority to carry out any other agreements with, or for the benefit of, the related bondholders and credit issuers and to perform its duties under the Act; (b) bring suit upon the Obligations then Outstanding (including the 2021 Bonds) under the Indenture; (c) by action or suit in equity require the Authority to account as if it were the trustee of an express trust for the Holders of the Obligations; (d) by action or suit in equity enjoin any acts or things which may be unlawful or in violation of the rights of the Holders of the Obligations and credit issuers under the Indenture; and (e) by mandamus enforce collection of all amounts due and payable under the Service Agreement (other than with respect to Reserved Rights) in accordance with the Pension Plan Act.